uhawaii-system-its-ti-iam/uh-groupings-docker-dev/vault/README.md

 ## Store the Grouper API Password

-Important vault values referenced throughout this README and by the Groupings API at runtime (the Groupings build scripts only use `VAULT_URL` for a liveness check; the values below are consumed by the Spring API and by manual `vault` CLI / `curl` commands):
+Important vault values referenced throughout this README and by the Groupings API at runtime (the Groupings build scripts call `/v1/sys/health` for readiness;
+the values below are consumed by the Spring API and by manual `vault` CLI / `curl` commands):

 - Vault path:   `kv/uhgroupings` (Spring: `vault://kv/uhgroupings`)
 - Password key: `grouperClient.webService.password`